Senior Associate Director

 Completion of PORT 121-3 or PORT 115-2, plus PORT 201, 202 or 303.

 This program follows the Brazilian academic calendar: fall quarter begins in late July and ends in mid-December.
-Winter/Spring quarters begin in late January (Belo Horizonte) or late February (Florianapolis and Niteroi) and end in mid-June (Belo Horizonte) or mid-July (Florianapolis and Niteroi).
+Winter/Spring quarters begin in late February and end in mid-July.

 Study abroad program costs vary widely and may be more or less expensive than studying at Northwestern.
 Review the comparison.